What Is a POS System? Ultimate Small Business Guide

 This article is part of a larger series on POS Systems.

-A point-of-sale (POS) system is the retail software and hardware that manage purchases, returns, and exchange transactions.
-The best ones also include inventory management, customer relationship management (CRM), analytics, and other functions.
 While typically located at your cash wrap, a POS system can also be mobile for curbside, click-and-collect orders, or sales floor transactions or virtual on ecommerce sites.

-It’s generally simple to figure out how to use POS systems—with user-friendly interfaces that are often customizable, plus training tools, you and your staff will be able to learn the ins and outs of POS transactions.
+It’s generally simple to figure out how to use POS systems—with user-friendly interfaces that are often customizable, plus training tools, you and your staff will be able to quickly learn the ins and outs of POS transactions.

 Types of POS Systems

 Before getting into the nitty-gritty of POS features, let’s first look at the types of POS systems you have to choose from.
+Below you can see a brief overview of the different kinds of POS systems on the market:

-Types of POS Systems | Used by: |
+Types of POS Systems | Works Well For: |

 ---|---|